jrodri06/tasks_app/README.md

 You can find a runnning production version of this app in: https://react-tasks-ubiquity.herokuapp.com/

+Please note that the app might take up to 30 seconds to get running if it hasn't been use for a while.

 ## Run on localhost

 To run this app in your localhost simply clone the app, run two different terminals: